Floodlight acquired in July 2008.

 This floodlight came from the forecourt of a now-demolished filling station at the junction of Great Northern Road and Uttoxeter New Road in Derby City Centre.
 It was mounted post-top on a 5 m tubular steel column on the site.
-I will always have fond memories of this particular filling station as I was once in a car which happened to be using the station's on-site automatic washer in rather cold weather...as things turned out, the weather was cold enough to cause the mechanism to freeze up mid-wash; effectively trapping the car inside!
-Eventually an attendant managed to gain access to the device's manual override mechanism and was able to free the marooned vehicle.
+I will always have fond memories of this particular filling station as I was once in a car which happened to be using the station's on-site automatic washer in rather cold weather...as things turned out, the weather was cold enough to cause the mechanism to freeze up mid-wash; effectively, trapping the car inside!
+Eventually, an attendant managed to gain access to the device's manual override mechanism and was able to free the marooned vehicle.
 I quite enjoyed the drama...so this floodlight will be a good reminder of that day!
 I don't think we ever used that particular car wash again after that!
 The Areaflood can still be found in many filling stations across the country (although, equally, it can be found on many industrial premises too); running mercury, high pressure sodium and metal halide.

-The outer casing of the Areaflood is made of GRP, which after 27 years of outdoor use (an internal test date gives 1981 as the year of manufacture - the year Thorn brought out a SON-T option for the Areaflood), is a 'little' weathered.
+The outer casing of the Areaflood is made of GRP, which, after 27 years of outdoor use (a very faint internal test date gives 1981 as the year of manufacture - the year Thorn brought out a SON-T option for the Areaflood), is a 'little' weathered.
 Visible to the right is one of the fixing bolts for attaching a stirrup bracket - one of the two means of mounting the floodlight.

 BACK TO FLOODLIGHTS PAGE